Safety & Justice Center Renovation - City of Longmont Skip to main content

 Project Status

-Lift inspecting Safety and Justice BuildingSTRUCTURAL has completed the majority of structural repairs to the buildings second floor, exterior facade, and first floor.
-These repairs were necessary to bring this essential facility up to current design standards.
-Improvement to the Dispatch 911 Call Center were completed in 2023.
+The Public Safety lobby has combined with the Longmont Court lobby and everyone entering the building must go through central security.
+Structural Preservation Systems has completed the majority of structural repairs to the facility.
+These repairs were necessary to bring this essential facility up to current design standards while increasing its life expectancy.
+Improvements to the Dispatch 911 Call Center were also completed in 2023.

 In November of 2018, Longmont voters approved revenue bonds for funding the rehabilitation and improvements of several city buildings including the City of Longmont’s Safety and Justice Center. $2.9 million in bond funds has been allocated to making the needed repairs to this structure.
 The existing Safety and Justice Center was built in 1993 and is showing some signs of distress.
 The City of Longmont has contracted JR Harris and Company to complete a thorough structural investigation of this and other city buildings with the ultimate goal of extending the life expectancy to these City of Longmont facilities.